Feeding America

 I am picking up food for someone else (or want someone else to pick up food for me).
 What do I do?

 Anyone who cannot complete the TEFAP form in-person will need to complete a proxy form in advance.
 Only one proxy form per vehicle is allowed.
-Text messages and notes will no longer be accepted.
+Text messages and notes are not accepted.

 Click HERE to download and print a proxy form.